Dev-Huang1/OAuth-Login/demo/GDPR.md

 ## Introduction

-At [Your Company Name] ("we," "our," or "us"), we are committed to protecting your personal data and ensuring your privacy.
+At Tech-Art, we are committed to protecting your personal data and ensuring your privacy.
 This GDPR Compliance Statement explains how we comply with the General Data Protection Regulation (GDPR), which is a regulation in EU law designed to protect individuals' personal data and privacy.

 ## Our Commitment to GDPR